CONNECT Symposium

 This is why on January 10th, 2025, we bring you the CONNECT Symposium: a one-day program around recent advances in bioengineering, in vitro BBB modeling and brain organoids.
 The day will bring together scientists, students, and industry leaders who are interested in or actively developing such models.

-We unite over two essential questions: How can we create the most advanced in vitro BBB and brain organoid models?
+We unite over two questions: How can we create the most advanced in vitro BBB and brain organoid models?
 And what becomes possible when we develop models connecting the two?

 The CONNECT Symposium provides a platform for established and junior scientists from academia and private industry to share their latest discoveries, challenges, and perspectives.
 The program will feature scientists from around the country.

-Our keynote speakers of the day are Prof. Dr. Adrian Ranga (KU Leuven, BE) and Dr. Roberto Villaseñor (Roche, CH).
-Prof. Dr. Ranga will share methods for vascularizing cerebral organoids.
+Our keynote speakers of the day are Dr. Adrian Ranga (KU Leuven, BE) and Dr. Roberto Villaseñor (Roche, CH).
+Dr. Ranga will share methods for vascularizing cerebral organoids.
 Dr. Villaseñor will share techniques to generate high throughput in vitro models of the BBB.

 Keynote Speakers

-Prof. dr. Adrian Ranga | KU Leuven (BE)
+Dr. Adrian Ranga | KU Leuven (BE)

 Dr. Roberto Villaseñor | Roche (CH)